shepherd-lab/meshcapade/readme.md

 # Meshcapade TypeScript Package

-### Install Instructions
+### Introduction

-This package uses NodeJS.
+Use this code to batch repose 3D "obj" or "ply" mesh files via Meshcapade.
+All files in an "inputs" folder will be reposed and output into an "outputs" folder according to options specified in an "options.json" file.
+To perform reposing it is necessary to have access to token credentials provided from Meshcapade.

+This package uses NodeJS and TypeScript.
+If you don't have Node with the TS-Node (TypeScript) package follow the install instructions for either Windows or Linux below.

+### Windows install instructions

+Download and run the Node.js software installer for Windows from the website (https://nodejs.org/en/download/).

+After installation launch the "Node.js command prompt".

+From that command prompt use Node package manager (npm) to install required packages using the following commands:

+    npm install -g typescript
+    npm install -g ts-node
+    npm install mkdirp

+You are now ready to use the package (see "Using" instructions below) from the "Node.js command prompt".

+### Linux install instructions

-If you don't have Node, the recommended way of installing it is with the `n` Node Version Manager: https://github.com/tj/n.
+The recommended way of installing Node is with the `n` Node Version Manager: https://github.com/tj/n.

 This will install `n` and then the latest version of Node.js, as well as the TS-Node package.